Doctor of Physical Therapy: Frequently Asked Questions

 - 4 hours of General Chemistry

-- 4 hours of Additional General Chemistry or Specialized Chemistry (e.g. Organic Chemistry, Inorganic Chemistry or Biochemistry)
+- 4 hours of advanced or specialized Chemistry (e.g. Organic Chemistry, Inorganic Chemistry or Biochemistry)

 - 4 hours of Statistics